 Do not ask for updates on your application

 Please do not ask for an update on your application.
-We assess all applications in order of when they were submitted.
+We assess all applications in order of when they are submitted.

 The assessment team is also responsible for responding to enquiries and we prioritise assessment of applications.
 Unnecessary enquiries slow down application processing times.